Psyche (spacecraft): Launch and trajectory

 Psyche's launch period opened at October 5, 2023, with instantaneous launch windows every day until October 25.
 On 28 September, NASA announced that the launch would be delayed by a week due to issues found with the spacecraft's thrusters, moving the launch date from October 5 to October 12.
 The launch was delayed an additional day to October 13 due to bad weather.

 Psyche launched on October 13, 2023, at 14:19 UTC, on a Falcon Heavy rocket from Launch Pad 39A at Kennedy Space Center.
 This was the eighth Falcon Heavy launch, and the first one for NASA.
 The two side boosters used in the mission made their fourth flight; they landed back at Cape Canaveral a few minutes after liftoff, to be reused on future flights, including the launch of Europa Clipper in 2024.
 The core stage of the rocket was expended.
 The Psyche spacecraft was released from the upper stage of the rocket about an hour after liftoff.
 A carrier wave signal from the spacecraft was received by ground controllers just after separation, providing information on spacecraft status prior to solar array deployment.
 Full communication with the spacecraft was established at 15:50 am UTC.
 The spacecraft then began a 100-day commissioning phase, during which all systems and instruments are tested and calibrated.

 The cost of the launch was US$117 million.
-Psyche will conduct a gravity assist maneuver at Mars in May 2026, which will position the spacecraft for arrival at the target asteroid in August 2029.